henorch/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

+This is another readme
-pointer array and string readme
+basically for pointer and array